farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 First off, they aren't alone.

-#### Ask For Help
+#### Assist

-When you `ask for help`, a willing player can consume `-1 momentum` of momentum, in exchange for you to get `+1d6` added to your dice pool.
-In doing so, the helper exposes themselves to the same danger as your character for helping you.
+When you `assist` a player, you consume `-1 momentum`, to give `+1d6` to the dice pool of your team mate.
+When doing this, you also expose yourself to possible danger.

-You can also even the odds by using **only one** of the following methods.
+You can also even the odds by using **either** of the following methods.

 #### Push Yourself